lapp03/alfredo_pena_resume/docs/index.md

 title: Alfredo Pena's Resume
 ---
 # Alfredo Pena

 I am a Data Science major (GPA 3.8) with a strong background in linguistics and language teaching.
 I know SQL, Python, R and Statistical Analysis (machine learning, data programming & visualization, applied statistical modeling, object-oriented programming), with a great domain of Excel, Tableau, and Power BI.

-I am also a very self-sufficient learner completely fluent in Spanish, English, Portuguese, and Catalan, which facilitates working in diverse cultures and assuming leadership roles, as well as helping with oral and written communication.

 <div id="webaddress">
 <a href="alfredo.pena03@gmail.com">alfredo.pena03@gmail.com</a>